Matzefritz/HiWonder_MentorPi/README.md

 [**THIS REPOSITORY AND README IS A WORK IN PROGRESS**]

 # MentorPI mecanum-wheel development starter pack
 This repository aims to provide a reasonable starting position for ROS2 development on the Raspberry Pi 5 based MentorPi robot platform from Hiwonder.
-Specifically, the version equipped with the mecanum-wheel drivetrain and the gimbal monocular camera.
-See: https://www.hiwonder.com/collections/raspberrypi-bionic-robot/products/mentorpi-m1?variant=41285892702295
+Specifically, the version equipped with the mecanum-wheel drivetrain and the gimbal monocular camera (https://www.hiwonder.com/collections/raspberrypi-bionic-robot/products/mentorpi-m1?variant=41285892702295).

 ![Alt Text](images/mentor_Pi.jpg "RobotPicture")